team-alembic/lambdajam-blast/README.md

 Perhaps set the hostname as an env var before running the server?

+### Basic: Improve rendering performance by rounding precision of vertex data

+This will reduce the size of the DOM diff sent from the server to the browser.

 ### Basic: Scoring

 Implement the scoring rules above and display live scores during the game.